Battle of Blackstock's Farm: Aftermath

-Tarleton lied in his battle report to Cornwallis that he had broken and dispersed the Americans.
-Of course, he made much of Sumter's wounding.
-He even told Cornwallis that three of his soldiers had "promised to fix Sumter immediately," for which he had promised them fifty guineas apiece.
+Tarleton reported to Cornwallis that he had broken and dispersed the Americans and seriously wounded Sumpter.
+He said three of his soldiers had "promised to fix Sumter immediately," for which he had promised them fifty guineas apiece.

-In fact, Tarleton, one of the most hated and feared commanders in the backcountry, had been beaten for the first time, and his British regulars had been bested by militia — although from behind cover and not in the open field.
-Even the wounding of the prickly Sumter proved to be an advantage to the Patriots because it allowed George Washington to appoint Nathanael Greene, a better strategist, to command the Southern department.
+Though Tarleton held the field, the British Legion, that is British regulars, had been halted by militia, although from behind cover rather than in open battle.
+Even the wounding of Sumter may have been an advantage to the Patriots because it allowed George Washington to appoint Nathanael Greene to command the Southern department.

 The Battle of Blackstock's Historic Site was added to the National Register of Historic Places in 1974.